gazebosim/sdf_tutorials/spec_model_kinematics/tutorial.md

 joint is at its initial position.
 While a `<pose>` tag is not necessary for a fixed joint, it is used regularly in other joint types.
+See the following example for an illustration of the joint pose.

 Some joint types allow degrees of freedom along a specified axis.
 For example, the rotational axis of a revolute joint is specified by a unit